 One of the key to the success of hypnobirthing when giving birth is mastering the correct breathing techniques.
-Proper breathing will allow your body to relax and send more oxygen down your uterus.
+Proper breathing, when wanting to achieve a natural delivery, will allow your body to relax and send more oxygen down your uterus.
 This way it will be much quicker and easier to birth your baby.

 I remember practicing the hypnobirthing breathing techniques at every given opportunity: in the car to work, in the evening on the couch, in bed before falling asleep (or in the middle of the night when I couldn’t sleep!), etc. All that practice paid off though, because I manages to achieve the most amazing, empowering, calm and pain-free birth!

-There are three different breathing techniques used in hypnobirthing:
+There are three different types of breathing used in hypnobirthing: